-Valerie Beirne is a landscape architect and founder of Where Pathways Meet, a creative placemaking consultancy.
+Valerie Beirne is Head of Public Realm at We Are Waterloo, where she collaborates with local and regional agencies, design practices and communities to shape and deliver a variety of public space and urban greening projects.
 Her work focuses on the meeting point of cities, nature, and communities across the fields of strategic placemaking, green infrastructure, landscape strategy, urbanism, active travel, and economic development.
-Valerie previously worked at Better Bankside, collaborating with local and regional agencies, design practices and communities to shape and deliver a variety of public space and urban greening projects.
+Valerie previously worked at Better Bankside and is founder of Where Pathways Meet, a creative placemaking consultancy.

-www.wherepathwaysmeet.co.uk
+www.wearewaterloo.co.uk

-Jas Bhalla Architect Founding Director, Jas Bhalla Architects
+Jas Bhalla Architect, urban designer and town planner Founding Director, Jas Bhalla Works